 Hangzhou’s claim to fame is its West Lake.

 It’s an enormous lake in the heart of the city, surrounded by an urban jungle of lush greenness.

-Although Hangzhou is green, it can still get really hot and humid.
+Despite Hangzhou’s greenness, the city can still get really hot and humid.

 In summer, the temperature can easily reach 95 F (35 C).
 You can also expect heavy rains, as well as the odd typhoon in August and September.